 The PPF Life Fund and the PPF General Fund, established under section 34 of the DI-PPF Act, and subject to the directions of the Minister, are administered and managed by the Company.
 All levies and moneys receivable under the PPF Scheme from Scheme members carrying on life insurance business are payable into the PPF Life Fund and all expenditure and other moneys are payable out of the PPF Life Fund as authorised under the DI-PPF Act.
-All levies and moneys receivable under the PPF Scheme from Scheme members carrying on general insurance business are payable into the PPF General Fund and all expenditure and other moneys are payable out of the PPF General Fund as authorised under the DI-PPF Act.
+All levies and moneys receivable under the PPF Scheme from Scheme members carrying on general insurance business are payable into the PPF General Fund, and all expenditure and other moneys are payable out of the PPF Act.